The wildfire danger rating in the Lac La Biche Forest Area is moderate.

-Seasonal temperatures combined with wind are keeping the wildfire danger rating at MODERATE.
+Seasonal temperatures and higher humidity levels are keeping the wildfire danger rating at MODERATE.
 At this time of year, standing grass is beginning to dry out or cure, increasing the risk of wildfire.

 We have had 99 wildfires this season in the Lac La Biche forest area.